idealvin/coost/readme.md

   This is a template class for use with `co::Pool`. `co::Pool` is a coroutine-safe pool that stores `void*` pointers internally.

-  Kakalot pulls a pointer from Pool during construction and puts it back during destruction.
-At the same time, Carcarrot also comes with smart pointer properties:
+  Kakalot pulls a pointer from the pool during construction and puts it back during destruction.
+At the same time, Kakalot also comes with smart pointer properties:

   ```cpp
   co::Pool p;